-The methods used for early age protection and curing and protection shall replicate the means and methods intended those to be used for the specific construction project.
-Where specific early age protection and curing procedures methods are implemented, they shall be documented as part of the submittal and incorporated into the construction documents.
+The early-age protection and curing shall replicate the means and methods intended to be used for the specific construction project.
+Where specific early-age protection and curing procedures are implemented, they shall be documented as part of the submittal and incorporated into the construction documents.